hdShang/arxiv-daily/docs/cs-CV/2025-11-12/papers/251109771v2-storm-segment-track-and-object-re-localization-from-a-single-image.md

 ---
 layout: default
-title: STORM: Segment, Track, and Object Re-Localization from a Single Image
+title: "STORM: Segment, Track, and Object Re-Localization from a Single Image"
 ---

 # STORM: Segment, Track, and Object Re-Localization from a Single Image